-Contact: Dr. Bill Carner or Dr. Therese Miller Phone: (573) 592-5046 (Carner) or (573) 592-5300 (Miller) Email: William.Carner@westminster-mo.edu or Therese.Miller@westminster-mo.edu
+Contact: Bill Carner Phone: (573) 592-5046

+Email: William.Carner@westminster-mo.edu

 The Sports Management Major will give the student a broad understanding of sport from participant's perspective and provide the necessary tools for a successful sports business enterprise at the collegiate level, and all levels of professional sports.
 Coursework will focus on principles and best practices which will be implemented through an internship.